bucketfulofsunshine/mkhiinbg2/README.md

 ### Q: What are your current plans for the mod?

-Version 1.0 adds M'Khiin as a joinable NPC with content equivalent to other One-Day NPCs.
+Version 1.0 will add M'Khiin as a joinable NPC with content equivalent to other One-Day NPCs.
 * She banters with vanilla NPCs.
 * She comments on essential events.
 E.g. Tree of Life, Spellhold.
 * She interjects during dialogues.